Stuttering Is Verbal Diversity™

 Anyone who has ever read about stuttering knows that there are many different approaches, ideas, thoughts, and philosophies about this condition.
 Everyone seems to have their own opinion about what stuttering is and how it should be treated, and here at Stuttering Therapy Resources, we do too!
 Our approach to stuttering is a bit different than some might expect, however, given that we are speech-language pathologists who have spent decades treating and supporting people who stutter.

-Rather than approaching stuttering as an “atypical behavior” that needs to be “remediated” or as a “disorder” that needs to be “overcome,” we view stuttering as an example of Verbal Diversity—one of the many ways that people might speak.
+Rather than approaching stuttering as an “atypical speech behavior” that needs to be “remediated” or as a “disorder” that needs to be “overcome,” we view stuttering as an example of Verbal Diversity—one of the many ways that people might speak.
 Yes, it might be different from how other people speak but it is not, in and of itself, an “incorrect” or “disordered” way of speaking.

 Taking this world view about stuttering has many consequences.